Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 68,000 Shares of Stock

 - On Wednesday, March 24th, Mark Zuckerberg sold 56,250 shares of Facebook stock.
 The shares were sold at an average price of $287.14, for a total transaction of $16,151,625.00.

-A number of brokerages recently issued reports on FB.
-Citigroup upped their price target on shares of Facebook from $315.00 to $320.00 in a research note on Monday, February 1st.
-Piper Sandler upped their price target on shares of Facebook from $275.00 to $285.00 and gave the stock a “neutral” rating in a research note on Thursday, January 28th.
-Pivotal Research upped their price target on shares of Facebook from $315.00 to $340.00 and gave the stock a “hold” rating in a research note on Thursday, January 28th.
-KeyCorp upped their price target on shares of Facebook from $345.00 to $360.00 and gave the stock an “overweight” rating in a research note on Thursday, January 28th.
-Finally, Wolfe Research started coverage on Facebook in a research report on Wednesday, March 31st.
-They issued an “outperform” rating for the company.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-six have assigned a buy rating and one has given a strong buy rating to the stock.
-The company has a consensus rating of “Buy” and a consensus target price of $326.78.

-A number of hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. boosted its stake in Facebook by 0.6% in the 4th quarter.
-BlackRock Inc. now owns 159,655,331 shares of the social networking company’s stock worth $43,611,449,000 after purchasing an additional 910,971 shares during the period.
-Price T Rowe Associates Inc. MD boosted its position in shares of Facebook by 0.9% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 101,745,652 shares of the social networking company’s stock valued at $27,762,764,000 after acquiring an additional 919,615 shares during the last quarter.
-Morgan Stanley boosted its position in shares of Facebook by 44.5% during the 4th quarter.
-Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock valued at $8,299,199,000 after acquiring an additional 9,362,408 shares during the last quarter.
-Norges Bank bought a new position in shares of Facebook during the 4th quarter valued at approximately $8,021,574,000.
-Finally, Alliancebernstein L.P. boosted its position in shares of Facebook by 1.9% during the 4th quarter.
-Alliancebernstein L.P. now owns 19,999,781 shares of the social networking company’s stock valued at $5,463,140,000 after acquiring an additional 367,313 shares during the last quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Norges Bank bought a new stake in shares of Facebook during the 4th quarter worth $8,021,574,000.
+Morgan Stanley lifted its position in Facebook by 44.5% in the 4th quarter.
+Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock worth $8,299,199,000 after buying an additional 9,362,408 shares in the last quarter.
+Itau Unibanco Holding S.A. boosted its stake in shares of Facebook by 1,791.4% during the 4th quarter.
+Itau Unibanco Holding S.A. now owns 7,405,858 shares of the social networking company’s stock valued at $18,849,000 after buying an additional 7,014,302 shares during the period.
+Cibc World Markets Corp grew its holdings in shares of Facebook by 357.0% during the 4th quarter.
+Cibc World Markets Corp now owns 4,219,334 shares of the social networking company’s stock valued at $1,152,553,000 after acquiring an additional 3,296,086 shares in the last quarter.
+Finally, D1 Capital Partners L.P. grew its holdings in shares of Facebook by 64.4% during the 4th quarter.
+D1 Capital Partners L.P. now owns 3,642,789 shares of the social networking company’s stock valued at $995,064,000 after acquiring an additional 1,427,000 shares in the last quarter.
 Institutional investors and hedge funds own 64.95% of the company’s stock.

+A number of equities analysts have commented on FB shares.
+Mizuho reiterated a “buy” rating and issued a $350.00 target price on shares of Facebook in a research report on Thursday, January 28th.
+Barclays raised their target price on shares of Facebook from $325.00 to $350.00 and gave the stock an “overweight” rating in a research note on Thursday, January 28th.
+Bank of America restated a “buy” rating and issued a $345.00 target price on shares of Facebook in a research report on Friday, January 15th.
+BMO Capital Markets raised their price objective on Facebook from $325.00 to $335.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
+Finally, JMP Securities upped their target price on shares of Facebook from $325.00 to $355.00 and gave the company an “outperform” rating in a research report on Thursday, January 28th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-six have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The company presently has an average rating of “Buy” and an average price target of $326.78.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.